manali-teke/My-Fitness-Tracker/Proj3/README.md

 If your software can be used as a library, package or service by other software, do you provide comprehensive API documentation? |	NA |
-Do you store your documentation under revision control with your source code? |	Yes | Does your software describe how a user can get help with using your software? |	Yes |
+Do you store your documentation under revision control with your source code? |	Yes | Does your software describe how a user can get help with using your software? |	Yes | Does your website and documentation describe what support, if any, you provide to users and developers? |	Yes | Does your project have an e-mail address or forum that is solely for supporting users? |	Yes | Are e-mails to your support e-mail address received by more than one person? |	Yes |